BU-CLOUD-F20/Secure_MultiParty/README.md

   * Identify bottlenecks in tested implementations.
     * Select execution scenarios with the greatest potential.

+**__Questions:__**
+* Will this be purely or mostly performance based?
+What are the metrics?
+* What features or outcome is sought?
+* Can be define minimal goals (MVP) as well as stretch goals?
+* If this is to be conducted primarily as a survey, what is the desired minimum reasonable amount of testing to be accomplished?

 ---
 # 6. Release Planning:
 ToDo: This section will need to show how incremental features and functions will be delivered...